jerednav/mindful/README.md

 # Objectives

-- It's a beginner level app created to understand how MVC concept and logins are added
+- It's a note-taking app to encourage productivity.

 ---